Eastern Macedonia & Thrace

 The great participation of the faithful in festivities centered around monasteries and churches has assisted in preserving the Byzantine character of the region that for centuries constituted the geographical and cultural surroundings of Constantinople.

-Tens of blue-flagged beaches, modern tourist infrastructure and organized camping sites attract thousands of visitors each year, offering ample opportunity for a wide range of water sports.
+Blue-flagged beaches, modern tourist infrastructure and organized camping sites attract thousands of visitors each year, offering ample opportunity for a wide range of water sports.
 The beautiful islands of Samothrace and Thassos are the region’s green gems.

 The area’s rich flora and fauna includes the majority of the plant and animal species on Greek soil.
 Vistonida Lake, the Delta of Evros and Nestos Rivers, the Dadia Forest, the Mitrikos Lake, are all areas where one can meet species tending to extinct worldwide.